 Your plan must be focused on results.
 Identify the projects that need to be completed.
 Engage the team in determining the resources and timing to get it done.
 Document it.
 Then, tie together the objectives desired with the effort levels.
 Companies do a great job setting objectives, but they fail to adequately plan and apply resources to get the work done.

 Lest we forget, it is all about getting results.
-Rigorous tracking of the metrics during and after the effort and constant feedback are necessary.
+Rigorous tracking of the metrics during and after the effort and constant feedback is necessary.
 Be vigilant and quick to rally the team and adjust your plan repeatedly, if needed.
 The project management approach should adopt a “living-breathing” attitude.
 Why?
-Because the only constant is change, and you can never know everything you need to know when you start the planning process.
+Because the only constant changes, and you can never know everything you need to know when you start the planning process.